 Get Tomatoes: You can use your own bountiful harvest, or that of your neighbor with too many plants, or grab a box of fresh ‘maters from your local farm market!
 In general, seven large tomatoes will fill one quart jar.
 Heavy, low-moisture tomatoes like Roma hold up the best, but as you can see in the image on the right, Heirloom tomatoes preserve beautifully as well.

-Get Your Jars and Tools Together: To can tomatoes without a pressure cooker, you will need the following equipment:
+Get Your Jars and Tools Together: To can tomatoes without a pressure cooker, you will need the following equipment (the links are affiliate links – it doesn’t cost you extra to use them, but I get a small bit of compensation.)

-- Jars and Rings: I usually use both quart and pint jars just to have a variety of sizes, and the rings to go with them.
+- Jars: I usually use both quart and pint jars just to have a variety of sizes, and the rings to go with them.
 For ease, only process one size of jars at a time (one batch pints, then one batch quarts, etc.)

-- Lids: Do NOT reuse old jar lids.
+- Lids and Rings: Do NOT reuse old jar lids.
 Go out and buy a pack of new lids.
 You can reuse the rings and jars, but it is not safe to reuse the inner lids.

 - Canning Pot: You need a pot large enough to submerge your chosen size of jars under at least one inch of water, plus room for the boiling water to bubble.
 If you have a canning pot with a rack, wonderful!
 I do not, so I tend to use a big pot with a dish towel or two set on the bottom of the pot to provide cushion for the jars while they are processing.